makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 ## Z-Wave Serial API
 ![Z-Wave USB sticks]({{ "/assets/images/zwave/zwave_usb_sticks.png" | relative_url }})

-A typical approach is to use a Z-Wave chip together with another MCU or CPU that is running an operating system, e.g. PC or Raspberry Pi.
-Sigma Designs provides its own protocol for exchanging information between the Z-Wave chip and the host MCU/ CPU so manufacturers don't have to invent their own.
-This protocol is called *Serial API* and uses the UART.
-By and large it provides the same API access as if the code were running directly on the Z-Wave chip.
+There is an alternative to running the application directly on the Z-Wave chip: running it on another MCU a.k.a. *host MCU* and letting both chips communicate via UART or SPI using the so called *Serial API*, a Z-Wave specific protocol developed by Sigma Designs.
+This approach is usually followed for more complex devices that need a dedicated application processor as well as for multi purpose computers like the Raspberry Pi and of course desktop PCs.
+By and large the Serial API provides the same API access as if the code were running directly on the Z-Wave chip.
 This separation allowed third parties to create a market for Z-Wave USB sticks that is separate from the market of software for them: many manufacturers offer interchangeable USB sticks, while software manufacturers create software that works with any of those USB sticks.
 An example of such a software is the PC Controller that is part of the ZDK.

 This approach makes it easier for manufacturers to lauch Z-Wave enabled products: a manufacturer of TV set-top boxes or routers can create a solution based on a third-party Z-Wave USB stick.
 Once the number of sales increase the manufacturer may decide to replace the Z-Wave USB stick with a Z-Wave module to reduce the costs (among other things).
 In these cases most choose the ZM5304.